How to Conduct a Mold Avoidance Sabbatical: Using the Locations Effect

 These are some of the key items:

 - Caution with cotton in high humidity environments, like camping in a tropical setting, especially if hand washing clothing.
-This compact microfiber towel dries quickly.
+A compact microfiber towel on the other hand dries quickly.

-- I have these cute plastic shoes which I love.
+- I use plastic shoes (crocs) which I love.
 If you are camping you’re going to want rubber or plastic shoes.
 They are good for beaches too.
-Easy to wash and decontaminate and they look decent.
-You can leave them outside without them going moldy.
+Easy to wash and they look decent.
+You can leave them outside.

-- This dish soap works well as an all in one soap – dish, laundry soap, body soap and shampoo in a pinch.
-But when travelling light I bring this laundry soap in bar form.
-If you require scent-free soaps you will want to check that the country you’re going to has that option.
-Another item you’re unlikely to find in store in many parts of the world is a scent free and natural sunscreen.
-I like badger.
+- This dish soap works well as an all-in-one soap – dish, laundry soap, body soap, and shampoo in a pinch.
+But when travelling light I bring laundry soap in bar form.

-- I use mylar bags to sequester items.
+- I used mylar bags to sequester items when I was very sensitive.
 Careful, if the aluminum starts to flake off or become dust form, discard these immediately.

-- I use these aluminum tarps to sequester a bed.
+- I use aluminum tarps to sequester a bed.
 I may be sequestering off-gassing, mold or bacteria.
-I also use them if my sweat is contaminating the bed.
 Throw out often.
 If the aluminum flakes off or becomes dust form discard immediately.

-- I used to bring a heating blanket everywhere I go so I can sleep with the window open, on a balcony or in a tent.
-You will almost certainly have to wash or air those out before using it.
-If you can tolerate a heating blanket, you’re going to be able to have access to way more fresh air and colder temperatures.
+- I used to bring a heating blanket everywhere I went so I could sleep with the window open, on a balcony, or in a tent.
+You will almost certainly have to wash or air those out before using it if you have MCS.

 A Few Final Notes: